Skip to Content

 Elicoidali is also known as tortiglioni, are a somewhat lesser-known pasta format similar to rigatoni but with helical grooves that make them perfect for holding substantial sauces and ragouts.

-Often used in baked comforting dishes such as baked pasta, these are great for making this creamy pasta with chicken and broccoli.
+Often used in baked comforting dishes such as pasta al forno, these are great for making this creamy pasta with chicken and broccoli.

 The name “tortiglioni” comes from the Italian word “tortiglio”, which means twisted.